 When determining the recoverability of trade receivables management's judgment may be based on factors involving uncertainty such as interpretations of complex agreements.
-This is the case for the claim mentioned in note 13 and 25 of which 80 per cent has been recognized as a loss.

 Deferred tax

 The Group's tax losses have arisen primarily in the Swiss subsidiaries.

 The Group's temporary differences between the carrying value and the tax base of assets are primarily located in the Swiss and Norwegian subsidiaries.